ministryofjustice/itpolicycontent/content/security/guidance-for-using-open-internet-tools.md

 Open Internet Tools (OITs) are applications or services from suppliers outside the MOJ.
 They often have the following characteristics:

 - they are general purpose.
 This means they are not specific to the MOJ.
-Other organisations can use them
+Other organisations might use them, too
 - they are accessed using the Internet, usually through a web browser.
 This means that if you have Internet access, you are able to connect to the tools
 - they have a basic 'free-to-use' version.
 This means that you are able to use some or all the capabilities, but with some constraints.
 For example, an online word-processor might limit you to 5 documents in your account
 - they have one or more 'paid for' versions.
 By paying for the tool, you unlock some or all the constraints

+Example OITs include [Slack](www.slack.com) and [Trello](www.trello.com).

+<a id="security-and-privacy"></a>

+### Security and Privacy

+As with all other MOJ IT resources, OITs used for MOJ tasks are subject to [Acceptable Use guidance](https://intranet.justice.gov.uk/guidance/security/it-computer-security/acceptable-use/).

+Be aware of the sensitivity of the information you work with.
+Ensure you always use OITs with due regard to [classification and security](#classification-and-security) obligations.

+Be especially careful about [personal or private information](#privacy-and-personal-information).

 <a id="quick-checklist"></a>

 ### Quick checklist

-To help you decide if you can use an OIT to work on an MOJ task, consider the following questions:
+To help you decide if it's OK to use an OIT to work on an MOJ task, consider the following questions:

 - is the task information subject to specific rules or requirements in your part of the MOJ?
-- is the task information classified as anything other than `OFFICIAL` or `OFFICIAL-SENSITIVE`?
+- is the task information classified as anything other than `OFFICIAL`?
 - does the task information include any data identifiable as being about someone?
 - is this the first time anyone has used the tool for MOJ business?
 - does the tool need access to your account or other data you can access?
 For example, does it ask to use your MOJ Google or Microsoft Office account?